spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 }
 ```

-Now when you provide an artist with a length of more than 20 characters, the validation will fail just like it would
+Now when you provide an artist with a length of more than 20 characters, the validation will fail just like it would when you created a custom request class for the endpoint.

-when you created a custom request class for the endpoint.
-The package has a comprehensive set of rule attributes.
-You
-can find a complete list here [TODO-lINK].
+We've created a comprehensive set of rule attributes.
+You can find a complete list (here)[URL].

-One special attribute is the Rule attribute, with it you can write rules just like you would when creating a custom
+One special attribute is the Rule attribute.
+With it, you can write rules just like you would when creating a custom Laravel request:
-Laravel request:

 ```php
 // using an array